 This trend makes New Year’s Eve a fun time for those who enjoy a drink or five, but those who are sober or who choose not to drink often find themselves feeling left out and alone on the cusp of a new year.
 It’s not very fun to watch other people get drunk, and recovering alcoholics or drug users can find it hard to resist temptation when surrounded by a previous vice.
 As such, there aren’t always a lot of options on New Year’s Eve, leaving those who embrace sobriety with nowhere to go.

 If you’re abstaining from drugs or alcohol, it’s only natural to be stressed or anxious about an upcoming holiday that once featured drunken good times.
-Offending friends who offer well-intentioned invitations, turning down parties you’d really like to attend and telling family no can be a lot of pressure.
+Offending friends who offer well-intentioned invitations, turning down parties you’d really like to attend and saying “no” to family can present a lot of pressure.
 You may even feel sad, depressed or bad about yourself for your healthy choices.

 However, this doesn’t mean you have to stay in by yourself and pretend December 31st is just another night.
 Counting down to a new year can still be a good time, provided you make the right plans.
 These five fun ideas for a sober New Year’s Eve can help you and your friends enjoy the holiday without a drink in your hand.

 Host Your Own Party – Maybe Give It a Theme

 Want to be sure your plans won’t include accidental alcohol?
 Host your own party.

 When you’re the host, you can have much better control over a situation.
 By informing guests beforehand that your shindig will be a dry event, you can be sure no one will arrive ready to get drunk before the ball drops.
 Those who care about you and understand your journey to sobriety will more than likely be happy to put down the booze or drugs for a night and help support you in your healthier approach to celebration.